 Back to School Tax Free Weeks:

 Once only a 3 day weekend, the Back to School Tax Free Weekend in Florida is now 14 days long!
-The School Sales Tax holiday runs from Monday, July 24, 2023 to Sunday, August 6, 2023.
-There is also a SECOND back to school tax free shopping week from January 1-14, 2024.
+The School Sales Tax holiday happens at the end of summer just before the school year begins from Monday, July 29, 2024 to Sunday, August 11, 2024.

 We’ve got a separate article with the details you need to know to save money on your back-to-school shopping.
-These are dates that you can purchase clothing, shoes, backpacks, and school supplies without paying the sales tax:
+These are dates that you can purchase clothing, shoes, backpacks, and school supplies without paying the sales tax.
+A sample of the items qualifying for the sales tax exemption include:

-- Clothing, footwear, and certain accessories selling for $100 or less per item.
+• Clothing, footwear, and accessories selling for $100 or less per item.
 Note this is ANY item of clothing on the allowed list, including clothing and footwear for adults.

-- The first $1,500 of the sales price of personal computers or personal computer-related accessories purchased for noncommercial home or personal use.
+• Computers or personal computer-related accessories of $1,500 or less when purchased for noncommercial home or personal use.

 Related: Back to School Guide, 2023-2024 School Calendar, Education Guide

-This brand new tax free weekend in Florida started in 2022 and is a 7 day sales tax holiday from September 2, 2023 through September 8, 2023 for specified tools commonly used by skilled trade workers.
+This brand new tax free Florida weekend started in 2022 and is a 7 day sales tax holiday from September 1, 2024 through September 7, 2024 for specified tools commonly used by skilled trade workers.
 During the holiday, purchases of the following qualifying items are exempt from sales tax:

 Sales Tax Savings for Parents – Diapers, Clothing, Books